ajlopez/EthFaucet/commands2/README.md

 This command:
 - Creates and funds faucet owner account
 - Creates and funds registry owner account
-- Deploy a faucet instance
+- Deploys a faucet instance
-- Deploy a registry instance
+- Deploys a registry instance

 The faucet instance can give funds to an account.